-Jeffrey Epstein's final days -- and the legal cases that won’t die with him
+Jeffrey Epstein's final days – and the legal cases that won’t die with him

 In the final days of Jeffrey Epstein’s life, the high-flying financier who had once counted royalty and presidents among his friends was largely flying under the radar, communicating little from his eight-foot-square cell in a New York federal lockup.

-And then, sometime in the early hours of Saturday morning, Epstein, alone in a special-housing cell separate from the rest of the prison, with extra monitoring and security – was apparently able to once again outmaneuver the justice system, taking his own life before facing his alleged victims in court.
-Indeed, Epstein’s shocking death in federal custody has opened a veritable Pandora’s box of questions: First and foremost -- where has Epstein's demise left the legal case against him?
+And then, sometime in the early hours of Saturday morning, Epstein, alone in a special-housing cell separate from the rest of the prison, with extra monitoring and security, was apparently able to once again outmaneuver the justice system, taking his own life before facing his alleged victims in court.
+Indeed, Epstein’s shocking death in federal custody has opened a veritable Pandora’s box of questions — first and foremost, where has Epstein's demise left the legal case against him?

-“With regards to the criminal case, our law presumes him innocent,” said David Katz, a former assistant U.S. attorney in Los Angeles.
+“With regard to the criminal case, our law presumes him innocent,” said David Katz, a former assistant U.S. attorney in Los Angeles.
 “We will not have Epstein’s side of the story.
 While that may not have exonerated him, it might exculpate some alleged accomplices.”

 EPSTEIN DEATH MAY NOT MEAN END OF SEX TRAFFICKING PROBE